moehriegitt/hob3l/doc/scadformat.md

 ### difference

-Combine substructures by subtracting from the first non-ignored child.
+CSG operation: combine substructures by subtracting from the first non-ignored child.
 This is the CSG 'SUB' operation, also referred to as the Boolean 'AND NOT' operation.

 ```
 difference() { C1; C2; ...
 Cn; }